puppetlabs/puppet-docs/source/puppetdb/0.9/install.markdown

 [installpuppet]: /guides/installation.html
 [installpe]: /pe/2.5/install_basic.html

-> Note: If Puppet doesn't have a valid certificate when PuppetDB is installed, you will have to [manually configure PuppetDB's SSL credentials][keystore_instructions] before the puppet master will be able to connect to PuppetDB.
+> Note: If Puppet doesn't have a valid certificate when PuppetDB is installed, you will have to [run the SSL config script and edit the config file][ssl_script], or [manually configure PuppetDB's SSL credentials][keystore_instructions] before the puppet master will be able to connect to PuppetDB.

 Step 2: Enable the Puppet Labs Package Repository
 -----